MaxHalford/xgp/docs/how-it-works.md

 # How it works

+## A quick introduction to symbolic regression

+!!! info
+    If you're looking for an in depth explanation to genetic programming (of which symbolic regression is a subset) check out [*A Field Guide to Genetic Programming*](http://www.gp-field-guide.org.uk/).

-Symbolic regression is a supervised learning method where the shape of the model is included in the search space.
-The idea is to not constrain the model to have a predetermined shape and instead to include the shape in the optimization process.
-For example in linear regression the model is constrained to have a certain shape.
+Symbolic regression is a subset of genetic programming.
+It is a supervised learning method where the structure of the model is not fixed.
+For example in linear regression the model is constrained to have a certain shape, e.g.

 $$y = w_0x_0 + w_1x_1 + b$$